-What that means is that index fund will always go up in the long term.
+What that means is that index funds will always go up in the long term.

 What about mutual funds?
 Should you invest in mutual funds too?

-The short answer is STAY AWAY FROM mutual funds.
+The short answer is to STAY AWAY FROM mutual funds.

 Mutual funds are generally professionally managed by fund managers.

-In other words, you are better off putting your money in a passively managed index ETFs which closely tracks the stock market index return.
+In other words, you are better off putting your money in passively managed index ETFs that closely tracks the stock market index return.

 What’s more, is that mutual funds charge higher fees (typically 1 to 1.5%)